About me

 Training, qualifications & experience

-I am a qualified integrative counsellor working in private practice.
+I am a qualified integrative counsellor with a transpersonal approach, working in private practice.
 I am trained in a number of different approaches so I am able to tailor my sessions to my client's needs.
 I have experience working with people from all areas of life, including neurodiverse people (Autism/ ADHD), members of the LGBTQ+ community, and students and seniors.
 Also, as an experienced bereavement counsellor, I have helped many people who have faced loss, including complex grief, traumatic bereavement and suicide.

 Working with me, we will work together to form a strong, safe and respectful relationship.
 On the one hand, I will help you to develop skills to help you in the present, for example by regulating your emotions, accepting difficult thoughts and feelings and becoming unstuck from self-defeating patterns.
 At the same time, I will help you to explore your inner self at a deeper level, getting to know the parts of you that are struggling, healing old wounds and releasing painful emotions.